usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

   - Applicants will be asked to confirm they meet the eligibility criteria.

-  - Applicants will be asked to discuss any challenges they have overcome in 2000 characters or less.
+  - Applicants will be asked to discuss any challenges they have encountered on their path to college in 2000 characters or less.
+This may include challenges encountered at home, work, or school.

   - Applicants will be asked to discuss any responsibilities they have outside of school in 2000 characters or less.
 Responsibilities might include familial obligations, work obligations, and extra curricular activities.